sjl/cl-ggp/docs/04-reference-reasoner.markdown

 # Reasoner API Reference

-cl-ggp includes a simple Prolog-based reasoner you can use as a starting point when writing general game players in the `cl-ggp.reasoner` system.
+cl-ggp includes a simple Prolog-based reasoner you can use as a starting point when writing general game players in the `ggp.reasoner` system.

   [TOC]